The Cost of Living in Qatar: A Quick Guide

 For example, the average price of a basic electricity bill is $165 per month.
-This may not sound like much, but it is important to keep in mind that Qatar is a country with a very hot climate, and that using the air conditioning on a regular basis can drive up the cost of your electricity bills to soaring heights.
+This may not sound like much, but it is important to keep in mind that Qatar is a country with a very hot climate.
+Using the air conditioning on a regular basis can drive up the cost of your electricity bills to soaring heights.

-The cost of water, also, is quite high, with the average bill coming in at $38 per month.
+The cost of water, also, is quite high.
+The average bill coming in at $38 per month.
 And, if you want to add Internet to the mix, be prepared to pay an additional $60 fee to your monthly expenses!

 Of course, there are other costs associated with living in Qatar that we have not yet discussed.
 For example, if you have children, you will need to pay for their schooling!
 While the cost of private schooling varies, it is important to keep in mind that most international educational centers in Qatar are known to be quite expensive.

-In addition, if you want to own a car, you will need to pay for registration, insurance, and fuel, which can add up quickly.
+In addition, if you want to own a car, you will need to pay for a few extra thing.
+Registration, insurance, and fuelcan add up quickly to your budget!

 Then, of course, there are also the costs of clothes, entertainment, and leisure to consider!
-While there are many free activities to enjoy in Qatar (such as visiting museums and parks), there are also some that come with a cost.
+While there are many free activities to enjoy in Qatar, there are also some that come with a cost.
 For example, a movie ticket at the cinema costs $12, while a nightclub entry fee can cost up to $40.

 As you can see, then, the cost of living in Qatar is not exactly cheap.
-However, with a bit of planning and budgeting, it is possible to live comfortably in Qatar on a modest salary for at least one year.
+However, with a bit of planning and budgeting, it is possible to live comfortably in Qatar on a modest salary.

 Just be prepared for some sticker shock when it comes to your housing and utility expenses!